openPMD/openPMD-standard/EXT_BeamPhysics_PRAYTRACE.md

   - description: Polarization phase of the photon.
   - components: (`x`, `y`).

-- `sPosition`
-  - type: Optional *(real)*
-  - description: The value of the longitudinal position in the curvilinear lattice coordinate system.

 - `totalMomentum/`
   - type: Optional *(real)*
   - description: Total momentum relative to the totalMomentumOffset.
 That is, True total momentum = `totalMomentum + totalMomentumOffset`.
 Assumed zero if not present.